inrupt/solid-client-access-grants-js/examples/solid-client-access-grants-demo/README.md

    - Retrieve the VC issuer service URI from the well known UMA configuration
    - Retrieve the VC service well known configuration (for VC endpoints)
 8. ACME uses the VC issuer endpoint to create an Access Request.
-9. ACME redirects Alice to PodBrowser with the Access Request URI as parameter.
+9. ACME redirects Alice to AMC with the Access Request URI as parameter.
-10. Alice uses PodBrowser to create an Access Grant from ACME's Access Request.
+10. Alice uses AMC to create an Access Grant from ACME's Access Request.
-11. PodBrowser redirects Alice to ACME with the Access Grant URI as parameter.
+11. AMC redirects Alice to ACME with the Access Grant URI as parameter.
 12. ACME uses the Access Grant to access X.
 13. ACME displays the Access Grant and X.

-Note: PodBrowser is the assumed Access Management app for the sake of simplicity.
+Note: AMC is the assumed Access Management app for the sake of simplicity.

 ## See also